 Our Fast for Gaza draws inspiration from the Jewish tradition of fasting as an act of mourning, and it also draws inspiration from Palestinians incarcerated inside Israeli jails, who have launched many hunger strikes to protest their incarceration, and the incarceration of all Palestinians under occupation, to INSIST that their lives are precious.

-precious—she was at an environmental justice conference for youth, where, among other things, the youth denounced the effects of pesticides, including on humans– and of course, pesticides also have impacts on native plants and animals.
+When Ruth Wilson Gilmore first introduced this idea—where life is precious, life is precious—she was at an environmental justice conference for youth, where, among other things, the youth denounced the effects of pesticides, including on humans– and of course, pesticides also have impacts on native plants and animals.
 I think this is significant, for Tu B’Shvat.
 Recognizing that all life is precious means recognizing our interconnection with all life around us.
 It means we need to, in the words of Thich Nhat Hahn, “awaken from the illusion of our separateness.”
 It means recognizing the ways that trees have been weaponized to push Palestinians off their land.
 It means recognizing Israel’s mass destruction of olive trees.

-systems in which trees support each other through their root systems, through chemical signals in their leaves, through the social climate they create.
+Trees themselves recognize that where life is precious, life is precious.
+Forests are social systems in which trees support each other through their root systems, through chemical signals in their leaves, through the social climate they create.
 As we celebrate the trees’ birthday today, we can also celebrate their preciousness, the preciousness of all the life they nurture and that nurtures them.
 And we can express that through our urgent calls for a ceasefire, for Palestinian liberation, and for collective liberation.

 When we say ceasefire now, we are also saying environmental justice now.
 When we say ceasefire now, it is a call for Indigenous liberation now, from Palestine to Turtle Island and beyond.